muan/pivotal-tweaker/README.md

 Pivotal Tweaker
 ===============

-Pivotal Tweaker is a chrome plugin that is made for a better experience in Pivotal Tracker.
+Pivotal Tweaker is a chrome plugin made for a better experience in Pivotal Tracker.

-Last deployed: 06 March 2013 / Current version: 0.1.6.4
+Last deployed: 07 March 2013 / Current version: 0.1.6.5

 ## Use Tweaker